The Devil Is Driving (1932 film): Plot

 Orville "Gabby" Denton is an alcoholic drifter with a chronic gambling problem.
 Despite his flaws he is beloved by his family.
 Gabby's brother-in-law Beef gets Gabby work as a mechanic at the Metropolitan Garage.
 The shop is a front to a stolen car ring.
 Beef, who is otherwise honest, is aware of this.
-One day, Gabby is sent to pick up Silver, Jenkins's girl friend, whose car has broken down.
+One day, Gabby is sent to pick up Silver, Jenkins's girlfriend, whose car has broken down.
 They start a relationship and Silver leaves Jenkins.
-During a getaway, one of car thieves hits Gabby's nephew Buddy, who is in the street driving a toy car.
+During a getaway, one of car thieves' hits Gabby's nephew Buddy, who is in the street driving a toy car.
 The driver makes it to the garage, and Buddy receives treatment at a hospital.
 A witness points out the car to Gabby, and he understands it's the car that drove into the garage to be repainted.
 He investigates and discovers a piece of Buddy's little car in the wheel of the stolen car.
 When he confronts Beef, Beef gets drunk and confronts Jenkins and the head of the stolen car ring.
 They kill Beef and make his death look accidental.
 Photographer Bill Jones gives Gabby a photograph of Beef in the car before the accident, which shows Beef was already dead.
 Silver and Gabby confront Jenkins.
-The criminals drive away, but die in a car crash.
+The criminals drive away but die in a car crash.
 With the hoodlums out of the way, Gabby marries Silver.